On the wall-normal velocity variance in canonical wall-bounded turbulence: Results

 where $A_3 = 1.5 C_w$ is relaxed to an undefined constant on account of the neglected peak shape.
 The start of the integral near $k_{peak} \approx 0.5 \ell_{\epsilon}$ also impacts the value of $A_3$.
-The variance within the Kolmogorov region of the spectrum becomes proportional to the velocity scale $u_{\tau z}$ due to its appearance in the definition of $\ell_\epsilon$.
+The variance within the Kolmogorov region of the spectrum becomes proportional to the local shear stress and $u_{\tau z}$ due to its appearance in the definition of $\ell_\epsilon$.
 In addition to setting the length where the -5/3 inertial subrange aligns with the peak scaling, $\ell_\epsilon$ also ensures the high-wavenumber variance contribution shares the same velocity scaling as the spectral peak.

-Equation \eqref{eq:high} is fitted to the DNS cases in Fig. \ref{fig:cond_variances}(\textit{c}).
-The fit includes an additional empirical higher-order term $Re_\epsilon^{-2}$ to account for effects at moderate Reynolds numbers when the dissipative cutoff cannot be neglected.
-Choosing a different (or multiple) higher-order term does not significantly change the goodness of fit.
-The fit results in the high-wavenumber contribution $\overline{{w^\prime}^2}_{s} \approx u_{\tau z}^2 ( 1.3 - 1.5 C_w Re_\epsilon^{-2/3} - 18 Re_\epsilon^{-2})$, which aligns well with the DNS up to $z/\delta=$ 0.4 as seen in Fig. \ref{fig:cond_variances}(\textit{c}).
+Equation \eqref{Eq3_4} is fitted to the DNS cases in Fig. \ref{Fig6}(\textit{c}).
+The fit includes an additional empirical higher-order term $Re_\epsilon^{-2}$ to account for effects at moderate Reynolds numbers when the the shape of the dissipative cutoff previously neglected in Eq. \eqref{Eq3_3} has a substantial contribution to the variance.
+The choice of higher-order exponent is empirical owing to the lack of an analytical solution to the model spectrum and dissipative cutoff used here.
+Choosing a different (or multiple) higher-order term leads to similar goodness of fit and only small changes to $B_3$ that are within the uncertainty range of the low wavenumbers.
+The fit results in the high-wavenumber contribution $\overline{{w^\prime}^2}_{s} \approx u_{\tau z}^2 ( 1.3 - 1.5 C_w Re_\epsilon^{-2/3} - 18 Re_\epsilon^{-2})$, which aligns well with the DNS up to $z/\delta=$ 0.4 as seen in Fig. \ref{Fig6}(\textit{c}).
 Combining this fit with the low-wavenumber range $\overline{{w^\prime}^2}_{l}/u_{\tau z}^2 =$ 0.15 to 0.35 yields an approximation for the overall variance:

-Equation \eqref{eq:pred} -- informed by observed trends in the spectra -- indicates that the wall-normal variance should scale with the local shear velocity $u_{\tau z}$ rather than the surface friction velocity $U_\tau$.
-This new scaling is supported by the normalized spectra seen in Figs. \ref{fig:spectra} and \ref{fig:peak_trends}.
-An explanation for the local scaling is given in \S \ref{subsec:active}.
+Equation \eqref{Eq3_5} -- informed by observed trends in the spectra -- indicates that the wall-normal variance should be computed from the local shear velocity $u_{\tau z}$ rather than the surface friction velocity $U_\tau$.
+This dependence is supported by the normalized spectra seen in Figs. \ref{Fig4} and \ref{Fig5}, and an explanation is given in \S \ref{subsec:active}.